Looking for something? Search Away?

 • Dabs

-You may have noticed that dry herb is not on that list.
+You may have noticed that dry herbs are not on that list.
 This is because it simply does not exist.
 If you come across a cannabis flower that is labeled as THCP, it is either being falsely advertised or the flower has been doused in lab-produced oils.

 Having natural THCP dry herb is not possible because of how little of the cannabinoid is found in each strain.